KTheXIII/embedded_system/Assembly/README.md

 ### Linux

-On Linux the procedure is almost as macOS.
+On Linux the procedure is almost the same as macOS.

 #### Assemble